Magnatales/snake_game/README.md

-Trying Rust for the first time to make a small game.
+Trying bevy and rust for the first time to make a small game.